erutan/sierra-conditions/content/conditions/fire.md

 [AirNow Interactive Air Map Quality](https://gispub.epa.gov/airnow/?showgreencontours=false&xmin=-13621001.76694406&xmax=-12851128.018055802&ymin=4111418.553497082&ymax=4766331.01184444&monitors=ozonepm) gives you nice rounded (projected) shapes for different AQI levels as well as the official AirNow high quality sensors, and you can see models for the current and next day.

 [Pivotal Weather](https://www.pivotalweather.com/model.php?m=hrrr&p=smoke_sfc&fh=loop&r=us_sw) is a better UI for [NOAA's HRRR Models](https://rapidrefresh.noaa.gov/hrrr/HRRRsmoke/) which provide the backbone for most smoke forecasting models.
-Every six hours HRRR does a 48 hour forecast, so choose the most recent 00z, 06z,12z, 0r 18z run from select list in the top left.
+Every six hours HRRR does a 48 hour forecast so choose the most recent 00z, 06z, 12z, or 18z run from select list in the top left.
 There's a similar but prettier [Weather.gov Experimental Smoke Forecast](https://www.weather.gov/mtr/ExperimentalSmokeForecast) that includes a 24 hour prediction of smoke coverage.

 ## Lightning Strike Detection